PostTenebrasLab/PTL-Status-API/README.md

 - Can return different hackerspace logo depending on status
 - Retrive info from Json using HTTP URL

-**Please see http://www.posttenebraslab.ch/status for more usage information the use at Post Tenebras Lab**
+**Please see http://www.posttenebraslab.ch/status for more information**

 Note: This project is mainly intended for use at the PTL Hackerspace.